RPScofield/taxonpages/pages/home.md

 ---
-title: The title
+title: Ammonoidea
-lead: Taxa from your imagination to the web
+lead: A project to document the diversity of the Ammonites
 project: Your project
 ---